Neptuneee11/CSCI42-project_Rainbow6/IDEAS.md

  A web app that allows Ateneo college students and professors to track and manage their mental health. \
 ### Features:
 * Journal section that has a mood scale (i.e. On a scale of 1-5, how happy are you?) and lets you expound about this
-* Stress level assessments that give prompts to users that allows them to assess their stress level
+* Stress level assessments that give prompts to users which allows them to assess their stress level
-* Sleep monitoring included to track their sleping habits and patterns
+* Sleep monitoring included to track their sleeping habits and patterns
 * Mindfulness and Relaxation Exercises (i.e. breathing cycles, meditation)
 * Goal Setting and Achievement Tracker (sets mental health goal like improving social skills and practicing gratitude.
 App tracks the progress towards this goal)
 * Forums that include community support where users share their advice and experiences
-* Helplines that include Ateneo Psychology Centre along with other guidance counselors
+* Helplines that include Ateneo Bulatao Center for Psychological Services and Loyola Schools Office of Guidance & Counseling.